2022 Chevrolet Silverado 1500 Trim Levels, Configurations & Comparisons.

 It's worth noting here that all trims have power windows and door locks.
 The LT has a remote starter so the owner can get the truck running and warmed up on cold winter days.
 The infotainment systems, driver-assist tech and safety features are all mostly the same here.

-Compare the 2022 Chevrolet Silverado 1500 LT vs RST.
-What Is the Difference?
+Compare the LT vs RST.
+What is the difference?

 Choosing the RST trim means more power and torque.
 This trim comes with a 5.3-liter V8 engine.
 It has 355 horses under its hood and a torque rating of 383 pound-feet.
 The RST gets 18-inch Bright Silver aluminum wheels and all-season tires.
 In addition to the LED headlights and taillights, this model also gets LED fog lamps.